• Home

 Variables names:

-• Variables names can't start with a number.
+• Can't start with a number.

 Define a variable: